Romfos/NGherkin/README.md

 [![NGherkin.TestAdapter](https://img.shields.io/nuget/v/NGherkin.TestAdapter?label=NGherkin.TestAdapter)](https://www.nuget.org/packages/NGherkin.TestAdapter)

 # Philosophy
-- Do not reinvent the wheel and use familiar conceptions for every .NET Developer like startup, di, e.t.c
+- Do not reinvent the wheel and use familiar for every .NET Developer conceptions like startup, di container, e.t.c
-- Should be good and fast for integration with modern .NET ecossystem.
+- Good integrated with modern .NET ecossystem.
 - Editor plugins for editors should be optional. (maybe only syntax hightliting for gherkin, if needed)
-- Not an monster-framework with tons of custom conseptions.
+- Minimalistic.
+Not a monster-framework with tons of custom conceptions.
-- No need to support depricated frameworks versions or old visual studio's
+- No need to support depricated framework versions or old visual studio's
-- Support moderm .NET features like nullable referene types, e.t.
+- Support moderm .NET features like nullable referene types e.t.c
 - No dependecies on other test runners\test frameworks
-- Should be a good choice for the next years.

 # Requirements
 - NET 6+ (recommended) or .NET Framework 4.6.2+